 S.E.T.S.
 Summer’s Edge Tennis School

 Joe Gallo is the founder of Summer’s Edge Tennis School.
 Joe is a U.S.P.T.A. certified Tennis-Teaching professional.
-Joe is a professor and the program coordinator of the Athletic Training Program at Salem State University, where he teaches courses in athletic injury, examination, and rehabilitation.
+Joe is a professor of Athletic Training at Salem State University, where he teaches courses in athletic injury, examination, and rehabilitation.
 Joe completed his doctorate in sport physical therapy at Rocky Mountain University.
 He received his B.S. in physical education and athletic training from West Virginia University and possesses a master’s degree in physical therapy from Delaware University.
 He was honored as the 2015 Little East Conference Tennis Coach of the Year at Salem State University.
 Joe co-authored the 2014 publication, Practical Pharmacology in Rehabilitation.
-Joe and his wife, Gina, have two children (and campers at Summer’s Edge), AJ and Michael.
+Joe's two sons, AJ and Michael, are campers at Summer’s Edge.

 Jacqueline “Jackie” Supprise